denoland/vscode_deno/README.md

 - `deno.codeLens.testArgs`: Provides additional arguments that should be set when invoking the Deno CLI test from a code lens. _array of strings, default `[ "--allow-all" ]`_.
+- `deno.codeLens.testEnvs`: Provides additional environments that should be set when invoking the Deno CLI test from a code lens.
+Its value type should be `Record<string, string>`, e.g., `{"APP_MODE":"debug"}`.
 - `deno.config`: The file path to a configuration file.
 This is the equivalent to using `--config` on the command line.
 The path can be either be relative to the workspace, or an absolute path.
 It is recommended you name this file